Transipedia/kmerator2/README.md

                         specific k-mers present in ALL known transcripts for your gene.
 If false, a k-mer is considered as gene-specific if present in at least one isoform of your gene of interest.
-  --threshold THRESHOLD
-                        FOR ANNOTATED GENE ONLY: minimum fraction of annotated transcripts, for a given gene, containing this kmer to keep it (default: 0) -o OUTPUT, --output OUTPUT
+  -o OUTPUT, --output OUTPUT
                         output directory (default: 'output') -p PROCS, --procs PROCS